soundpress/RulesOfNYC/docs/c38/index.rst

 (k) No person shall run or skate on the dock.

-(l) No person shall swim, dive, or fish from vessels, docks, or finger piers, except in areas specifically designed for such purposes.
+(l) No person shall swim, dive, or fish from Vessel, docks, or finger piers, except in areas specifically designed for such purposes.

-(m) No person shall leave any entrance gate to the marina or boat basin open or unlocked.
+(m) No person shall leave any entrance gate to the World's Fair Marina or Boat Basin open or unlocked.

-(n) No person shall admit someone unfamiliar to themselves into the marina or boat basin.
-Any unfamiliar person is to be directed to the marina or boat basin office.
+(n) No person shall admit someone unfamiliar to themselves into the World's Fair Marina or Boat Basin.
+Any unfamiliar person is to be directed to the World's Fair Marina or Boat Basin office.

-(o) No person shall advertise from a vessel while docked or moored at a Department facility.
+(o) No person shall advertise from a Vessel while docked or moored at a Department Marina.

-(p) The New York waters of the Hudson River are an Environmental Protection Agency (EPA) designated "No Discharge Area" (NDA).
-No person shall discharge any boat sewage from a holding tank or portable toilet or use a direct discharge toilet anywhere in the river, from the Battery to Troy Dam.
-All sewage must be emptied at a pumpout station.
+(p) No person shall discharge any sewage in "No Discharge Zones" (NDZ) designated by the Environmental Protection Agency, including the Hudson River and Jamaica Bay.

-(q) On water bodies that are not designated NDA, boaters must discharge treated sewage from a Type I or Type II United States Coast Guard certified Marine Sanitation Device (MSD) unless at least three nautical miles or more from shore.
+(q) On water bodies that are not designated NDZ, boaters must discharge treated sewage from a Type I or Type II United States Coast Guard certified Marine Sanitation Device (MSD) unless at least three nautical miles or more from shore.

-(r) No person shall transport cans of fuel on marina, piers, or boat basin docks or piers unless authorized by the dockmaster in the dockmaster's reasonable discretion.
+(r) No person shall transport cans of fuel on docks or piers at the Marinas unless authorized by the Dockmaster in the Dockmaster's reasonable discretion.
 Vessels must fuel at gas docks.

-(s) As per New York State Department of Environmental Conservation regulations, vessel owners must receive pre-approval from the dockmaster before applying anti-fouling paint to their vessel.
+(s) As per New York State Department of Environmental Conservation regulations, Vessel owners must receive pre-approval from the Dockmaster before applying anti-fouling paint to their Vessel.
 Paint scrapping must be disposed of in designated areas.
 Containment systems must be used and boat maintenance may not be performed near water or sewer drains.

 (t) Hoses and water lines must be turned to the closed position upon completion of use.
 Water lines must never be left running unattended or for extended periods of time.

-(u) Any person who engages in disorderly behavior as defined in 56 RCNY § 1-04(i) may, in addition to any other applicable penalties, be expelled immediately from the marina, piers, or boat basin.
+(u) Any person who engages in disorderly behavior as defined in 56 RCNY § 1-04(i) may, in addition to any other applicable penalties, be expelled immediately from the Marinas.

-(v) No person may offer or provide any form of tip, money, gift or any other gratuity to any City employee at any facility.
+(v) No person may offer or provide any form of tip, money, gift or any other gratuity to any City employee.
 No person may procure any services from Department staff except as specifically allowed under these rules.
-Violations of this provision will result in termination of any permit and will bar the violator from any Department facility for a minimum of 24 months.
-Objections to termination of a permit or denial of permit eligibility shall be available under subdivision n of 56 RCNY § 3-06.
+Violations of this provision will result in termination of any Permit and will bar the violator from any Department Marina for a minimum of 24 months.
+Objections to termination of a Permit or denial of Permit eligibility shall be available under subdivision n of 56 RCNY § 3-06.